jessecomeau87/Boot/README.md

 ### QEMU, emulator, and NASM, assembler, can be used to test the programs.

-### I am using Visual Studio Code with knowledge of Binary, and Hexadecimal nymber systems, with Assembly, Python, and C/C++ programming languages.
+### I am using Visual Studio Code with knowledge of Binary, and Hexadecimal nymber systems, with Assembly, Python, and C/C++ programming languages, and Computer Architecture.

 ### In some words, I have studied Computer Science, and into Full-System Simulation.

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+### Binary = 0, 1.
+Hexidecimal = 1-9, a-f.

+### 0x signifies Hexidecimal.

+### 32 bit General Register example.

+32 bit  8 bit  16 bit  8 bit
+EAX      AH      AX     AL
+EBX      BH      BX     BL
+ECX      CH      CX     CL
+EDX      DH      DX     DL

+A = Accumulator
+B = Base
+C = Counter
+D = Data

+H = High
+L = Low

+### There are three main parts to the Central Processing Unit (CPU): The Control Unit (CU), the Arithmetic and Logic Unit (ALU), and the Memory Unit.

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+### Each program has a .txt file in it's folder with a brief description.

 ### Next, is a brief description on the steps used by a cpu, from start to finish, to Boot.
 This is all Low-Level Programming.

-### Each program has a .txt file in it's folder with a brief description.
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ### There are two kinds of Booting: Cold and Warm Booting.

-### The Instruction Pointer (EIP) register holds the memory address for the instruction being executed by the processor.
-EIP is hardcoded to the value 0xFFFFFFF0.
-Thus, the x86 CPU is hardwired to begin execution at the physical address 0xFFFFFFF0.
-It is in fact, the last 16 bytes of the 32-bit address space.
-This memory address is called reset vector.

-### Now, the chipset’s memory map makes sure that 0xFFFFFFF0 is mapped to a certain part of the BIOS, not to the RAM.
-Meanwhile, the BIOS copies itself to the RAM for faster access.
-This is called shadowing.
-The address 0xFFFFFFF0 will contain just a jump instruction to the address in memory where BIOS has copied itself.
+### The Instruction Pointer (EIP) holds the memory addresses of the Instructions.

 ### The BIOS will perform POST.